 I realize I’m writing all this, but please don’t take this as something I’m constantly thinking about.
 Are there still times of mourning a life expected?
 Yes, but it’s not all the time.
-There are more days than not where this stuff doesn’t even register.
-Not on this level.
+There are more days than not where this stuff doesn’t even register, not on this level.

 But then you have a minor event, a small action.
-Something unexpected and it just triggers it and it snowballs from there.
+Something unexpected and just triggers it, and it snowballs from there.
 It can be as simple and random as leaves on the ground, or it can be seeing another baby while out at a store.
 It could be comments you read on social media, talking about kids giving hugs, or videos of a baby grabbing a beard or hair or trying to crawl, or any number of things.

-Shopping down the baby aisles and it is chock-full of sippy cups and sippy cups with handles and forks and spoons.
+Shopping down the baby aisles, and it is chock-full of sippy cups and sippy cups with handles and forks and spoons.
 All saying they’re for ages 6 to 12 months, 9 months, all these.
-All these things that my son fits into, but doesn’t.
+All these things that my son fits into but doesn’t.

-There are moments where all you can do is just stare out into space just to get through those moments.
+There are moments when all you can do is just stare out into space just to get through those moments.
 To help balance the weight of it all and to be able to function.
 To not get frozen in time and break down.

 It’s just hard.
 It’s all just so hard.

-But, we have the holidays to look forward to.
+But we have the holidays to look forward to.
 Our first Thanksgiving and Christmas for our baby boy!

 Clearly, I’m trying my best to mentally and emotionally prepare.
-To have a mindset that when I see my nephew and cousins that I won’t have to stare out into space at that moment, but to look past and soak up and enjoy every second of this first Thanksgiving and first Christmas with my son.
+To have a mindset that when I see my nephew and cousins, I won’t have to stare out into space at that moment, but to look past and soak up and enjoy every second of this first Thanksgiving and first Christmas with my son.
 All the moments and all the times that we get to spend with him and get to do things with him.
 We won’t get back his first Thanksgiving.
-We will not get back his first Christmas and I don’t want to look back in a decade and regret being mopey and allowing it to take away from things.
+We will not get back his first Christmas, and I don’t want to look back in a decade and regret being mopey and allowing it to take away from things.